What could be different this Holiday Weekend?

-You have all the Sovereignty of Being it takes to make a difference to someone, somewhere and your story could be the beginning of anything from a humorous perspective, to valuable life-lessons, to creating a new world!
+You already have all it takes to make a difference to someone, somewhere and your story could be the beginning of anything from a humorous perspective, to valuable life-lessons, to creating a new world!

 Don’t be scared.
 If you have never written anything before, just think of writing as talking on paper.
 The number one mistake I see writers making is they try and get too fancy.
 Just tell your story.
 Period.